A variant of a Dwyer-Kan theorem for model categories: Homotopy model structure

-so that the fibrant objects in the new model structure are precisely the homotopy functors.
+then the fibrant objects in the new model structure will be precisely the levelwise fibrant homotopy functors.
 The resulting model structure is the homotopy model structure on $\cal S^{\cat A}$.
-Since the projective model structure is not cofibrantly generated and $S_{\cat A}$ is a proper class of maps, neither Smith's, nor Hirschhorn's localization technique may not be applied.
-We will use the Bousfield-Friedlander, \cite[Appendix~A]{BF:gamma}, $Q$-model structure construction further improved by Bousfiled, \cite[Theorem~9.3]{Bou:telescopic}.
+Since the projective model structure is not cofibrantly generated (it has a proper class of generating cofibrations, instead of a small set), and $H_{\cat A}$ is a proper class of maps, the localization techniques of Smith and Hirschhorn may not be applied.

+In the case that all objects of \cat A are cofibrant, we will use the Bousfield-Friedlander, \cite[Appendix~A]{BF}, $Q$-model structure construction further improved by Bousfield, \cite[Theorem~9.3]{Bou:telescopic} in order to obtain the left Bousfield localization of $\sS^{\cat A}$ with respect to $H_{\cat A}$.

+\begin{theorem} Let \cat A be a simplicial combinatorial model category with all objects cofibrant.
+Then there exists a localization of the projective model structure on $\cal S^{\cat A}$, such that the fibrant objects are precisely the levelwise fibrant homotopy functors. \end{theorem}